 How To Throw A Canning Party

 If you are the host, you need to do some preparation.
 You will need canning jars and lids, and at least one large canning pot.
 If you plan on doing canning every year, it’s worth the investment to buy one just for this purpose.
 A bottle/jar rack is also very helpful.

 If you’re planning on making fruit preserves, you’ll need pectin.
 Many fruits already contain pectin, but more is usually needed to cut back the cooking time.
 There are plenty of recipes available.

-So, if money is a little tight this year and you want to give something more useful than socks, try making your own food gifts for this upcoming holiday season.
+If money is a little tight this year and you want to give something more useful than socks, try making your own food gifts for this upcoming holiday season.
 Food gifts are almost always welcome.
 And if they’re homemade, your love and friendship are immediately evident.
 Cookies are still a great gift idea.
 But why not try something a little different.
-That’s it for our series for now.
-We may come up with some more ideas later.
-We’d love to add your ideas and recipes to The Bachlor’s Kitchen, so please pass them along by clicking on the comments link below this post or going to the Contact Us page.
+We’d love to add your ideas and recipes to The Bachelor’s Kitchen, so please pass them along by clicking on the comments link below this post or going to the Contact Us page.